Mirror: Bronze Age to Early Middle Ages

 By the Bronze Age most cultures were using mirrors made from polished discs of bronze, copper, silver, or other metals.
 The people of Kerma in Nubia were skilled in the manufacturing of mirrors.
 Remains of their bronze kilns have been found within the temple of Kerma.
 In China, bronze mirrors were manufactured from around 2000 BC, some of the earliest bronze and copper examples being produced by the Qijia culture.
 Such metal mirrors remained the norm through to Greco-Roman Antiquity and throughout the Middle Ages in Europe.
 During the Roman Empire silver mirrors were in wide use by servants.

 Speculum metal is a highly reflective alloy of copper and tin that was used for mirrors until a couple of centuries ago.
-Such mirrors may have originated in China and India.
+Up until the mid-19th century, many astronomical telescopes used speculum metal mirrors.
+Isaac Newton's reflecting telescope of 1668 used speculum metal, as did Australia's Great Melbourne Telescope, installed in 1869.
+Speculum metal mirrors may have originated in China and India.
 Mirrors of speculum metal or any precious metal were hard to produce and were only owned by the wealthy.

 Common metal mirrors tarnished and required frequent polishing.
 Bronze mirrors had low reflectivity and poor color rendering, and stone mirrors were much worse in this regard.
 These defects explain the New Testament reference in 1 Corinthians 13 to seeing "as in a mirror, darkly."

 The Greek philosopher Socrates urged young people to look at themselves in mirrors so that, if they were beautiful, they would become worthy of their beauty, and if they were ugly, they would know how to hide their disgrace through learning.

-Glass began to be used for mirrors in the 1st century CE, with the development of soda-lime glass and glass blowing.
+Glass began to be used for mirrors in the 1st century CE, with the development of soda–lime glass and glass blowing.
 The Roman scholar Pliny the Elder claims that artisans in Sidon (modern-day Lebanon) were producing glass mirrors coated with lead or gold leaf in the back.
 The metal provided good reflectivity, and the glass provided a smooth surface and protected the metal from scratches and tarnishing.
 However, there is no archeological evidence of glass mirrors before the third century.

 These early glass mirrors were made by blowing a glass bubble, and then cutting off a small circular section from 10 to 20 cm in diameter.
 Their surface was either concave or convex, and imperfections tended to distort the image.
 Lead-coated mirrors were very thin to prevent cracking by the heat of the molten metal.
 Due to the poor quality, high cost, and small size of glass mirrors, solid-metal mirrors (primarily of steel) remained in common use until the late nineteenth century.

 Silver-coated metal mirrors were developed in China as early as 500 CE.
 The bare metal was coated with an amalgam, then heated until the mercury boiled away.